Key Takeaways

 While business owners’ insurance policies cover a wide range of damages and potential claim types, there are a few damages and insurance options that BOPs do not typically cover.
 These include worker’s compensation, professional liability, commercial auto policies, flood and earthquake insurance, and employment practices liability.

-This means that if claims relating to employee injuries, professional or business negligence, business-related driving accidents, flood damage, earthquake damage, or claims of discrimination are brought against your company, your BOP policy will not protect you.
+Suppose claims relating to employee injuries, professional or business negligence, business-related driving accidents, flood damage, earthquake damage, or discrimination are brought against your company.
+In that case, your BOP policy will not protect you.
 You will need additional coverage options to ensure you’re fully insured.

 Talk to Your Agent About a Business Owner’s Policy Today!

 BOPs are the backbone of a small business’s insurance options.
-They provide a solid basis of coverage that can be supplemented with any additional policy types you may require to ensure you’re getting all of the protection you need.
+They provide a solid basis of coverage that can be supplemented with any additional policy types you may require to ensure you get all the protection you need.

 If you’re interested in a business owner’s policy, talk with one of our top-tier insurance agents today.